Dental Care Group's Blog :

 Non-alcoholic mouthwash

-Many of the problems inherent with heavy mouthwash usage come from its alcohol content.
+Many of the problems inherent in heavy mouthwash usage come from its alcohol content.

 Luckily, there are several types of mouthwash out there that contain no alcohol whatsoever.

-Your Armadale dentist can point you in the right direction, helping you find alcohol-free mouthwashes that are more suited to your oral wellbeing.
+Your Armadale dentist can help you find alcohol-free mouthwashes that are better for your oral health.

 Stuck in a rut?
 Call an Armadale dentist